azyritedev/littlemanplus/README.md

 Additional features include:

+- Expanded 512-slot memory with the ability to have up to 999 slots
-- Terminal user interface powered by
+- Terminal user interface
 - Expanded instruction set with bitwise operations (`BWN`, `BWO`, `BWX`, etc.)
 - Added `LDR` instruction to load based on an address stored in the accumulator